alexachmel/Write-a-Data-Science-Blog-Post/README.md

 - Question 1.
 Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Seattle?
 - Question 2.
 What are the busiest times of the year to visit Seattle?
 By how much do prices spike?
 - Question 3.
 Understand if there is anything about the properties that helps you predict price.

+The main results of this project can be found at the post at Medium: